Chapter 9 Multiple regression

 ##

-This output shows us that the estimates of the slope and intercept are both statistically significant, and that the adjusted \(R_2\) is .2325, which means that variation in feelings about the Democratic Party explains about 23.25% of variation in feelings about ICE.
+This output shows us that the estimates of the slope is statistically significant but the intrecept is not, and that the adjusted \(R_2\) is .2959, which means that variation Reagan’s margin in 1980 explain about 29.59% of variation in Trump’s margin in 2024.

 We can do that with this command: